• Skip to main content

 arborio rice and pumpkin pieces sauteeing in a white dutch oven

-Pour in the wine and take it to almost boil.
+Pour in the wine and take it to a boil.

 Stir in the diced butternut squash, and follow with ½ chicken broth.